faisalfajarrobani/RPA_SertificateAutomation/README.md

 Project build with UIPath

 Requirements :
-You must use Microsoft Outlook with a minimum version of 2019 and you have default account in outlook dekstop application
+You must use Microsoft Outlook and power point with a minimum version of 2019 and you have default account in outlook dekstop application

 Setup requirements :